ben-z/gh-action-mutex/README.md

 ## Motivation

 GitHub Action has the [concurrency](https://docs.github.com/en/actions/using-jobs/using-concurrency) option for preventing running multiple jobs concurrently.
 However, it has a queue of length 1.
-When there are multiple jobs with the same concurrency group gets queued, only the currently running job and the latest job are kept.
+When multiple jobs with the same concurrency group get queued, only the currently running job and the latest queued job are kept.
 Other jobs are simply cancelled.
 There's more discussion [here](https://github.com/github/feedback/discussions/5435) and it appears that GitHub does not want to add the requested `cancel-pending` feature any time soon (as of 2022-03-26).
 This GitHub action solves that issue.

 ## Implementation Details